 Below I’ve listed all the facilities we found and what we thought about them.

 The main reception is your first point of call when checking into St Avit Loisirs.
 Just pull into the car park outside and have your details like car registration and booking name handy.
 The reception team were really friendly and spoke perfect English – we also found them patient enough to deal with our French language attempts, so if you want some language practice, try your best French here.

-At the main reception we were given information on various aspects of the campsite, including the cash free system, which I will explain further on.
-We were then given wristbands and handed an envelope with our name on with various leaflets, flyers and even a recycle bag (this site is pretty hot on recycling!).
+At the reception we were given information on various aspects of the campsite, including the cash free system, which I will explain further on.
+We were then given wristbands and handed an envelope with our name on containing various leaflets, flyers and even a recycle bag (this site is pretty good with recycling!).